We dive into the three types of SOC reports and offer practical scenarios to help you determine which one aligns with your organization’s needs.

 - SOC 1 – related to internal control over financial reporting.

-- SOC 2 – related to evaluating the five trust service criteria, which include security, availability, processing integrity, confidentiality, and privacy.
+- SOC 2 – related to evaluating the five trust service criteria.
+These include security, availability, processing integrity, confidentiality, and privacy.

-- SOC 3 – This report presents a simplified summary of the same principles in SOC 2, but it is geared toward and available for public use.
-We will not cover the SOC 3 report in detail here given that most of the questions we receive relate to SOC 1 and SOC 2 reports.
+- SOC 3 – This report presents a simplified summary of the same principles in SOC 2.
+However, its geared toward and available for public use.
+We won’t cover the SOC 3 report in detail here.
+Most of the questions we see relate to SOC 1 and SOC 2 reports.

 SOC 1 and SOC 2 Reports

-Below, we elaborate on what SOC 1 and SOC 2 reports entail, who the intended user is, and what organizations would benefit the most from each:
+Below, we elaborate on what SOC 1 and SOC 2 reports entail.
+This includes who the intended user is, and which organizations would benefit the most:

-- SOC 1 – This report evaluates how accurately and securely a service provider oversees their internal control over financial reporting by examining whether its processes protect financial data and whether its controls prevent reporting errors.
+- SOC 1 – This report evaluates how accurately and securely a service provider oversees their internal control over financial reporting.
+It examines whether its processes protect financial data and whether its controls prevent reporting errors.
 SOC 1 is intended for the auditor or internal auditor of a user organization.
 If your organization uses a vendor to manage payroll, financial transactions and financial data, then SOC 1 is right for you.

-- SOC 2 – This report assesses how well a service provider safeguards an organization’s sensitive information, including preventing security breaches, providing convenient access to its systems, processing data correctly, protecting confidential information and respecting its client’s privacy.
-SOC 2 is intended for security, compliance and operations departments at an organization.
+- SOC 2 – This report assesses how well a service provider safeguards an organization’s sensitive information.
+This includes preventing security breaches, providing access to its systems, processing data correctly, protecting confidential information and respecting client privacy.
+SOC 2 is intended for security, compliance and operations departments.
 If your organization uses a vendor for cloud computing services, CRM systems or cybersecurity management, then SOC 2 is right for you.

 Type 1 and Type 2 SOC Reports